anise0201/chippzia-order-system/README.md

 - [Admin Account](#admin-account)

 ## Features
-The Kerepek Funz Sales System offers the following features:
+The Chipzzia Sales System offers the following features:

 ### Customer Side
 1. **Add to Cart**: Customers can add products to their cart for purchase.